hpc-gridware/clusterscheduler/doc/markdown/man/man1/submit.include.md

 Each socket/core pair has to be specified only once.
 If a socket/core pair is already in use by a different job the whole binding request will be ignored.

-*Qalter* allows changing this option even while the job executes.
+`qalter` allows changing this option even while the job executes.
 The modified parameter will only be in effect after a restart or migration of the job, however.

 If this option is specified then these values will be passed to defined JSV instances as parameters with the